The Hidden Treasure of Area Zero: The Indigo Disk

 The Indigo Disk received a score of 70/100 on the Metacritic reviewing aggregator, indicating mixed or average reception.
 OpenCritic assessed that the game received fair approval, being recommended by 48% of critics.
 Critics across the board praised expanded gameplay/features, music, and the easter eggs to Pokémon Black and White and Pokémon Black 2 and White 2.
 However, for the first time, reviewers were disappointed with the story and its ending–including the secret ending and the Mochi Mayhem epilogue–due to the pace of the story, rushed conclusion, and lack of story continuation from the base game.
 Critics also emphasized the continuation of the performance and frame rate issues that were just as bad as the Teal Mask.
 For example, Rebekah Valentine from IGN noted that "It was strange too that the titular 'Hidden Treasure of Area Zero' was tacked onto the end of Indigo Disk's campaign, like someone realized last minute what the title was and scrambled to make it work."
 In addition, Kenneth Shepard of Kotaku stated that "Maybe it's fine that fans can continue to theorycraft about some pillars of Scarlet and Violet's story, but I would have liked to have seen a finale that went as hard as the main game."

-Outside of the continuing harps on the frame rate and graphics, the Indigo Disk did have many new features that ultimately increased the critics' gameplay of the DLC.
+Outside of the continuing criticism of the frame rate and graphics, the Indigo Disk did have many new features that critics responded positively to.
 In regards to gameplay, Ryan Woodrow of Sports Illustrated shares "[The environment] is plenty of fun to scour while looking for returning Pokémon, with more twists and turns than you may realize at first, especially when you start diving into caves."
 In addition, Austin King of Screen Rant comments on the common opinion that the gameplay is tougher (but encouraged) through "The [battle] fights still aren't challenging compared to those found in many contemporary RPGs, but by the series' standards, they definitely feel harder.
 In regards to the music, Alana Hagues of Nintendo Life cements "And the new songs introduced here range from extremely hummable to downright rocking.
 Music has long been the series' strong point, but the tracks here also help to make the Terarium one of the best places to explore in the entirety of Scarlet & Violet."